BuddyForms/BuddyForms/readme.txt

 * Define the Permission for an User Role and grand Create Edit and Delete Rights
 * Define Moderators to manage submissions from the frontend'

+###Full Gutenberg Support

+#### Embed Forms
+Embed any BuddyForms Form as Gutenberg Block.
+Just select the form you like to embed in the block sidebar.

+#### List Submissions
+You can list form submissions form any form and post type.
+Filter post lists by author or only display posts from the logged in user.
+Use the options in the Block sidebar.

+#### Embed Navigation
+Link to form endpoints or user posts lists for every post form with an attached page to create and edit submissions.
+You can select the attached page under the "Edit Submissions" tab in the Form Builder.

+#### Login/ Logout Form
+Display a login form or a logout button if the user is logged in.

+### Shortcodes

+#### Display a Form
+Use this shortcode if you wanna show a form on frontend.
+Don't forget to change YOUR-FORM-SLUG to your own form slug.
+*[bf form_slug="YOUR-FORM-SLUG"]

+#### Display Submissions
+Use this shortcode if you wannan show a list of entries belongs to a Form.
+Don't forget to change YOUR-FORM-SLUG to your own form slug.
+The attribute "list_posts_style" is optional and its possible values ​​are "table" or "list" (default).
+*[bf_posts_list form_slug="YOUR-FORM-SLUG" list_posts_style=""]

+#### Link to Form
+This shortcode will create a link to the form for creating or editing submissions.
+Don't forget to change YOUR-FORM-SLUG to your own form slug.
+The attribute "label" is optional (default value is "Add New").
+* [bf_link_to_form form_slug="YOUR-FORM-SLUG" label=""]

+#### Link to User Posts
+For logged in users you can use the following shortcode to display their submissions.
+Don't forget to change YOUR-FORM-SLUG to your own form slug.
+The attribute "label" is optional (default value is "View").

+#### [bf_link_to_user_posts form_slug="YOUR-FORM-SLUG" label=""]

+User Posts List
+For logged in users you can use the following shortcode to display a the list of posts.
+Don't forget to change YOUR-FORM-SLUG to your own form slug.
+*[bf_user_posts_list form_slug="YOUR-FORM-SLUG"]

 ---

 ## Deeply Tested Solutions Built with BuddyForms you can Trust and rely on.